Jenelle Evans Opens Up About Arguing With Husband, Calls Him ‘Perfect’ On New Episode Of ‘Teen Mom 2’

 On the most recent episode of Teen Mom 2, viewers watched as Jenelle Evans traveled to Florida to film with Briana DeJesus.
-The traveling to film was due to the fact that producers will not go to Jenelle’s home to film because of her husband, David.
+Her traveling was likely due to producers not willing to go to Jenelle’s home to film because of her husband, David.
 According to Radar Online, on the episode, Jenelle opened up about arguing with her husband and the strain that it is putting on her marriage.

 Since Jenelle has to leave the house and even go out of town in order to film for the show, she admits that is what she and David argue about.